top of page

 Fantastic Plastic, 2005

-Shields produced additional B-sides from these session and it's just too bad they didn't get the attention they deserved.
-Album cuts and B-sides like 'Heartbreak,' 'Mean What You Say,' 'Leaving Town,' and 'The Flame,' are every bit as good as the singles like 'Bad Feeling,' 'Alright,' and 'Messed Up'.
+Shields produced additional B-sides from these session and it's just too bad the project didn't get the attention it deserved.
+Album cuts and B-sides like 'Heartbreak,' 'Mean What You Say,' 'Leaving Town,' and 'The Flame,' stand up to the catchy singles like 'Bad Feeling,' 'Alright,' and 'Messed Up'.
 Unfortunately, the band broke up after this album.

 Kevin Shields: Noise Consultant